Visit our Program

 If you visit with us, you will find hotels ranging from clean-and-economical to special, and there are many bed and breakfast options as well.
-In addition, Charlottesville offers really good dining options for just about every taste and budge.
+In addition, Charlottesville offers delicious dining options for just about every taste and budge.
 More extensive listing are found at http://www.visitcharlottesville.org/visitors/things-to-do/ at https://charlottesvillewelcomebook.com/en/.

 Also, our students offer these recommendations for visitors:

 - Farmer's Market on Saturday mornings (April-December)

 - Cideries, wineries & breweries (hundreds of them)

 - Friday's After 5 Series at the Downtown Mall pavilion (every Friday mid-April to mid-September)